The Alarm Raised by Mr. Bruley

 More recently, on April 25, 2017, the plant’s compliance status was confirmed by BSI Management Systems, an international organization specialized in technical and environmental certifications.
 This is further proof, if needed, that this facility was a strategic asset, still usable in 2017, if there had been political will to operate it.

-Responsibilities of the Pratdip Town Hall
+The responsibilities of the Pratdip Town Hall

 Conclusion